Indian Civil Rights Act

 not have private property taken for public use without just compensation

-a speedy and public trial, to be told of the charges, to confront witnesses, to subpoena witnesses and, at your own expense, to have a lawyer's help in all criminal cases
+a speedy and public trial, to be told the charges, confront witnesses, subpoena witnesses and, at your own expense, have a lawyer’s help in all criminal cases

 freedom from excessive bail, excessive fines, cruel and unusual punishment and, for conviction of any one offense, freedom from punishment greater than imprisonment for one year and a fine of $5,000 or both

 equal protection of the laws and freedom from deprivation of liberty or property without due process of law